gordicaleksa/pytorch-GAT/README.md

 Nodes in Cora represent research papers and the links are, you guessed it, citations between those papers.

-I've added a utility for visualizing Cora and doing basic network analysis, here is how Cora looks like:
+I've added a utility for visualizing Cora and doing basic network analysis.
+Here is how Cora looks like:

 <p align="center">
 <img src="data/readme_pics/cora_graph.PNG" width="700"/>